Shadlock0133/midi-ksp/readme.md

 - doesn't support importing, at least for now, as I didn't need it

 `krpc-proto` crate contains generated code from mod-supplied `krpc.proto`

+`procs.rs` is not a real rust file, it's just a easier-to-read dump of available procedures from server